NJ Alternate Route Teacher Certification

 CURR 705 Inclusive Methods for Teaching Social Studies 3 Credits

 This course addresses the practical and theoretical aspects of teaching social studies to diverse adolescents in secondary schools.
 Using the NJ Student Learning Standards in Social Studies, candidates will prepare and design curriculum and assessment for students in various learning environments and with diverse learning needs.
 The course also examines the characteristics of secondary students with disabilities as well as strategies for modifying social studies curriculum planning, learning environments, and instructional materials to address diverse learning needs.
-The clinical, field-based component of the course requires candidates provide instructional support for diverse learners.
+The clinical, field-based component of the course requires that candidates provide instructional support for diverse learners.

 CURR 706 Inclusive Methods for Teaching Science 3 Credits

 Classroom interaction analysis systems are used in the study of the instructional processes that support inquiry-based science learning.
 Candidates develop their own repertoires of teaching strategies, classroom management strategies, and awareness of career requirements in STEM fields.
 Emphases are on the investigation and interpretation of recent curriculum developments in NGSS and NJ Student Learning Standards in Science as well as the use of lab-based processes in science learning.
 The course also examines the characteristics of secondary students with disabilities as well as strategies for modifying science curriculum planning, learning environments, and instructional materials to address diverse learning needs.
-The clinical, field-based component of the course requires candidates provide instructional support for diverse learners.
+The clinical, field-based component of the course requires that candidates provide instructional support for diverse learners.

 CURR 707 Inclusive Methods for Teaching Mathematics 3 Credits